johnnykvp/CyberStatDb/README.md

 *Note: new BreachType and Domain columns weren't added in this example because the values are already present in the database.
 Creating these would result in unnecessary duplicate values.*

-*For example, I didn't add the lines below, because I've already entered "Ransomware" and "HIPAAJournal" before from a previous entry, using "BreachID" and "SourceID" to obtain them.
+*For example, I didn't add the lines seen below, because I've already entered "Ransomware" and "HIPAAJournal" before from a previous entry, using "BreachID" and "SourceID" to obtain them.
 Otherwise, you should write lines similar to the ones below to add a new BreachType or Domain.*

 INSERT INTO Breach(BreachType)
 VALUES('Ransomware');